Board Oversight & Management Accountability for Digital Operational Resilience

 ICT Governance Framework Design and Integration

-Building comprehensive ICT governance frameworks that seamlessly integrate into existing corporate governance structures and meet DORA requirements.
+Building comprehensive ICT governance frameworks that smoothly integrate into existing corporate governance structures and meet DORA requirements.

 • Governance framework architecture and structural design